News

 Black is the Color of my True Love’s Hair (Traditional)

 This haunting melody is a delight to play.
 It has a simple left hand, but the right hand gets quite a workout, especially learning to jump over notes.
-An excellent and fun piano piece to practice playing a melody.
+This is an excellent and fun piano piece to practice playing a melody.

 15. Take Me Out To The Ball Game